 5.)
 When to Say No – Saying no to your child is a hard line to walk.
 If you say it too much, then your child will begin to ignore you and if you don’t say it enough, than your child could get too carried away and not listen to your no. Strategically, using your no in situations where you toddler can learn from it is the optimal time to use the word.
 If other boundaries are established for your child that you and your partner agree upon, then you may not need to use “no” for everyday toddler indiscretion and instead reserve it for when you really want to catch their attention and curb bad behavior.

 6.)
 Eliminate boredom – Children of all ages and, especially toddlers, will act up when they are bored.
 If you are taking them out of their home or daycare environment, try to come up with some creative ways to keep them occupied.
 Have a stash of age-appropriate games, toys, and books in the car.
+Take help of websites like iTest, look at their exclusive reviews, to find the most suitable toys to counter your kids’ boredom.
 Have something in your handbag or diaper bag for entertaining in a pinch and you will find your child will be much less likely to act out if their attention is captured doing something engaging.

 7.)
 Toddler ‘time out’ – If your toddler repeats the same unwanted behaviors, specifically tantrums, screaming, and other destructive behaviors over and over again, a short time out might help.
 Depending on where you are, you may need to stay with them to stop them from wandering off.
 Starting with an explanation of why they are in time out, can be a great way to teach your toddler a lesson about consequences when they behave in unacceptable ways.
 This method is usually best suited for when you are at home or in a confined environment, not in the grocery store or clothing store etc.